graze/standards/OpenSource.md

 		0. How to setup a development environment.
 		0. How to run tests.

-0. The project MUST contain a LICENSE file.
+0. The project MUST contain a LICENSE.md file.

 0. Source code SHOULD begin with a copyright message and link to the LICENSE file.

-0. The project MUST contain a CHANGELOG file, following the conventions laid out here: http://keepachangelog.com/
+0. The project MUST contain a CHANGELOG.md file, following the conventions laid out here: http://keepachangelog.com/

 0. The project SHOULD use Travis CI to automatically run unit tests on branches and PRs.